nygeek/drive_inspector/README.md

 the credential from the Google site, but then you'll need to rename it and appropriately store it.

-You can generate your own client secret file by going to the Google developers console (https://console.developers.google.com/apis/dashboard) and download your own key from the Credentials tab.
+You should generate your own client secret file by going to the Google developers console (https://console.developers.google.com/apis/dashboard) and download your own key from the Credentials tab.
 The result will be a json file that you should rename .client_secret.json and